barton-willis/trigrat/README.md

   - Decide if the function `xtrigrat` is worthy of developing (and possibly give it a new name).

   - Both my code and the current code fail to linearize some quotients of trigonometric polynomials.
-The last section gives a possible way to fix this.
+This should be fixed.
+The last section gives a possible alternative algorithm.

 ### Speculation on a partial fraction-based algorithm